Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-ios.rst

   .. note:: You will need to perform 2 individual setups, one for Calendar and one for Contacts.

-2. Select "Calendar" -> "Accounts" -> "Add Account" -> "Other."
+2. Select "Calendar" (or "Contacts") -> "Accounts" -> "Add Account" -> "Other" (return to this step after completing one in order to add the other).

-3. Select either CalDAV or CardDAV (return to this step after completing one in order to add the other), and enter the following fields:
+3. Select either CalDAV (for Calendar setup) or CardDAV (for Contacts setup), and enter the following fields:

   - Server - Enter your Nextcloud server LAN URL (found in "Interfaces" in the Nextcloud service page on your Embassy), and add `/remote.php/dav` after `.local`